You are currently viewing 3 Simple Headshot Lighting Setups

 This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links at no cost to you.
 Please read my disclosure for more info.

-Simple Headshot Lighting Setups Using Natural Light
+Natural Light: Simple Headshot Lighting Setups

 simple headshot lighting setups

-simple headshot lighting setup
+simple headshot lighting setups.

 Simple Headshot Lighting Setup Using 2 Lights